 Once you choose a location, pop the champagne! …Then pick a backup location!
 Depending on if you are hiking up into the mountains, weather can change on a dime, and you might need to go with the flow!

-When choosing your location, you’ll find so many amazing choices to elope at, but sometimes they can get crowded!
+When choosing your location for your hiking elopement, you’ll find so many amazing choices to elope at, but sometimes they can get crowded!
 Take the popularity of the trail into consideration as you plan.
 Does the hike have a ton of trail reports?
 If you go on Instagram, is there a ton of activity?
 What does a Google search say?

 If you work with me I will give you personalized options based on your wants and we can figure out how to avoid major crowds.
 Reach out here!